souravmohile/BA-ReviewAnalysis/README.md

 ## **2. Customer Modeling**

-This project focuses on understanding why customers.
+This project focuses on understanding what influences a customer's flight booking.